-On October 22, 2018, GOBP Holdings, Inc ("GOBP Holdings"), our wholly owned subsidiary, together with another of our wholly owned subsidiaries, entered into a first lien credit agreement (the "First Lien Credit Agreement") with a syndicate of lenders for a \$725.0 million senior term loan and a revolving credit facility for an amount up to \$100.0 million, with a sub-commitment for a \$35.0 million letter of credit and a sub-commitment for \$20.0 million of swingline loans.
+GOBP Holdings, Inc ("GOBP Holdings"), our wholly owned subsidiary, together with another of our wholly owned subsidiaries, has a first lien credit agreement (the "First Lien Credit Agreement") with a syndicate of lenders that consists of a \$460.0 million senior term loan and a revolving credit facility for an amount up to \$100.0 million, with sub-commitments for a \$35.0 million letter of credit and \$20.0 million of swingline loans as of July 3, 2021.
+The First Lien Credit Agreement permits voluntary prepayment on borrowings without premium or penalty.
 Borrowings under the First Lien Credit Agreement are secured by substantially all the assets of the borrower subsidiary and its guarantors.
-The term loan proceeds were primarily used for retiring our prior first lien credit agreement and paying cash dividends related to our 2018 recapitalization.
-As of April 3, 2021, we had standby letters of credit outstanding totaling \$3.5 million under the First Lien Credit Agreement.

-Term Loans
+Term Loan